Orthodox Church of the Czech Lands and Slovakia: Survival and revival

-By 1931, Eastern Orthodox renewal in eastern Slovakia and Carpatho-Rus' was progressing very well, allowing the creation of the second Diocese that was named: Eparchy of Mukačevo and Prešov.
+By 1931, Eastern Orthodox renewal in eastern Slovakia and Carpatho-Rus' was progressing very well, allowing for the creation of the second diocese, the Eparchy of Mukačevo and Prešov.
 That diocese was also created under the auspices of the Serbian Orthodox Church.
-First bishop of Mukachevo and Prešov was Damaskin Grdanički.
+The first bishop of Mukachevo and Prešov was Damaskin Grdanički.
 In 1938, he was succeeded by Bishop Vladimir Rajić.

 In 1938, Nazi Germany succeeded in annexing the Sudetenland from Czechoslovakia during the Munich Conference.
-In the same year, after the First Vienna Award, southern parts of Slovakia and Carpathian Ruthenia were annexed by Fascist Hungary.
-Since the city of Mukačevo was taken by Fascist Hungary, bishop Vladimir had to move to the city of Khust.
+In the same year, after the First Vienna Award, southern parts of Slovakia and Carpathian Ruthenia were annexed by Hungary.
+Since the city of Mukačevo was taken by Hungary, bishop Vladimir had to move to the city of Khust.
 In 1939, Nazi Germany annexed the remainder of the Czech lands into the Protectorate of Bohemia and Moravia and installed a pro-Nazi regime in Slovakia.
-In the same time, Fascist Hungary occupied the rest of Carpathian Ruthenia and in 1941 Hungarian authorities arrested bishop Vladimir Rajić and deported him back to Serbia.
+At the same time, Hungary occupied the rest of Carpathian Ruthenia and in 1941 Hungarian authorities arrested bishop Vladimir Rajić and deported him back to Serbia.

-Years of Nazi occupation (1938/9-1944/5) were marked by renewed restrictions and persecutions.
+The years of Nazi occupation (1938–1945) were marked by renewed restrictions and persecutions.
 By 1942, Reinhard Heydrich, architect of the Final Solution, had become governor of the Czech Protectorate.
 After the May 27, 1942 assassination attack on Heydrich's car in Prague, Czech and Slovak partisans took refuge in the crypt of the Ss.
 Cyril and Methodius Cathedral before continuing their escape.
 They were aided by senior church laymen, who kept Bishop Gorazd informed.
 However, their presence was discovered by the Nazis, and on June 18 the Nazis attacked their hiding place in the cathedral, forcing them to commit suicide.
-The Orthodox priests, laymen, and Bishop Gorazd were arrested and killed by firing squads on September 4, 1942.
+The Orthodox priests, laymen, and Bishop Gorazd were arrested and killed by firing squad on September 4, 1942.

 In reprisal the Nazis forbade the church to operate in Bohemia and Moravia.
 Churches and chapels were closed, and a rounding up of Czechs was conducted, including the whole village of Lidice, whose inhabitants were either killed or sent to forced labor camps.
-For the Orthodox the whole church fell under the Nazi persecution and was decimated.
+For the Orthodox, the whole church fell under Nazi persecution and was decimated.
 A total of 256 Orthodox priests and laymen were executed, and church life came to a stop.